 Middlebury's Summer Language School: Intensive language courses are available each summer at Middlebury's Japanese School.
 During the eight-week session, students and faculty live in the same Japanese language dormitory, take their meals together, and communicate exclusively in Japanese, whether in the classroom or outside of class.
 For all students pursuing the study of Japanese language and culture, and especially prior to study abroad in Japan, a summer of concentrated study at the second-, third,- or fourth-year level in Middlebury's intensive Japanese School is strongly recommended.
 Students who are unable to begin the study of Japanese in their first year at Middlebury are strongly encouraged to begin or accelerate their study by taking a course in the intensive summer program.

-Study in Japan: Majors in Japanese Studies are required to spend the junior year in Japan.
+Study in Japan: Majors in Japanese Studies are required to spend at least one semester studying abroad in Japan.
 The C.V.
 Starr-Middlebury School in Japan, located in Tokyo, offers intensive language courses and topics courses in Japanese.
 Students have residential options in dormitories or in home-stays arranged by the program.

 Language Technology and Resources: Japanese courses incorporate a variety of computer-driven teaching and learning strategies.
 Video and audio materials for first- and second-year levels are available on any computer, so that students can view and listen to authentic materials at any time in their dorm rooms or in labs.
 Japanese films, scripts, and anime in advanced-language courses are also available on the Web to students enrolled in those courses.
 Many Japanese literature and culture offerings are Web-based multimedia courses.
 Instructors often make use of conferencing and other electronic tools to extend learning beyond regular class hours.
 The Middlebury College Library contains an extensive collection of works in English on most aspects of Japan; in addition, there are 1,700 works in Japanese, with special strengths in literature and linguistics.